alex-prugh/decidr-app/README.md

 While the app works, it's still in the early stages.
 Here are some things I'd like to do:

 - **Funcationality:** Here are some features I'd like to add:
+  - Make the app a lot more user friendly and have better design.
+It's pretty basic right now.
+The icon always brings you to the Login page, even if you're logged in.
   - Support 'deleting' sets (soft deletes)
   - Add more ways to create movie sets.
 Have the user select a category (comedies), search for a movie term, Best Picture category, etc.
   - Add other types of sets.
 I'd like to add a section for 'restaurants' and query the Yelp API to allow users to vote on where to eat.